robot5000-design/ms2/documentation/test.md

 the button is pressed and are then correctly inserted in the quiz API URL. _Pass_
 ![options-buttons-log](./images-for-readme/options-buttons-log.jpg)

 - TC02 - Check the feedback modal operation.
-Both notification to admin and acknoledgement to user are received.  _Pass_
+Both notification to admin and acknowledgement to user are received.  _Pass_

 - TC03 - Load questions and check console log for API URL to match options selected.
 Confirm if